 This article is part of a project that critically analyzes the historical and present day purposes of U.S. public education.
-Related articles focus on the history of Common Schools, Secondary Education, the undemocratic nature of Local Control and the finacialization of education via Social Impact Bonds.
+Related articles focus on the history of Common Schools, Secondary Education, the undemocratic nature of Local Control and the finacialization of education via Impact Investing and Social Impact Bonds.
 The point of this project is to further expose the underlying social control function of U.S. public education and the interests it has consistently served over time, which cannot be extracted from the undemocratic nation-state it was designed – and continually redesigned – to preserve.

 by Timothy Scott

 A more comprehesive version of this piece can be found at Dissident Voice